tonywied17/audio-normalization/README.md

 3. Built-in defaults in `src/core/config.py` (lowest precedence)

 So command-line arguments (e.g. `--I`, `--TP`, `--LRA`) will override values from the `config.json` file.
-6. **Auto-FFmpeg Setup (Windows/Scoop)**: If FFmpeg is not detected, the interactive menu offers a guided setup flow that installs Scoop (if needed) and then installs FFmpeg, simplifying the installation process for Windows users.